Holy Trinity College, Hong Kong: Motto

+English-medium policy

+The college's EMI (English as the medium of instruction) policy students to speak English on campus at most times.

-Class Structure
+Class structure

 Holy Trinity College uses English as the medium of instruction in all subjects except Chinese Language, Chinese Literature, Chinese History, Putonghua, Ethics and Civic Education.

 There are 5 classes for F. 1 to F. 6 students.
 Students in the junior level (F.1-F.3) study a number of core subjects which provide them with a solid foundation of general knowledge.
 This enables their studies of different subjects in different streams when they enter the senior level.
 Students are allocated to different classes in the senior level according to their choice and interest as well as their academic performance.

+NSS Curriculum

 Houses

-Past Student's Association
+The four houses of the school are named:

+Alumni

-The Holy Trinity College Past Students' Association [寶血會上智英文書院校友會] was established in 1975.
-The aims of the Association are:
+The college's alumni association is the Holy Trinity College Past Students' Association, in existence since 1975.